 But with technology and social media, increasingly stranger kana have started to appear that form a new and unique category.
 These are the kind of katakana taken from other languages where the original meaning has been changed to something uniquely Japanese.

 One of the most common examples is the verb サボる (not coming to class).
-Like most learners that encounter this weird mixture of カタカナ and ひらがな, I was amazed to learn that this word was connected to the French word “sabotage.”
+Like most learners that encounter this weird mixture of katakana and hiragana, I was surprised to learn that this word was connected to the French word “sabotage.”

-One of my favorite word origins has always been the シャープペンシル (a mechanical pencil).
-In this case, the origin was the original pencil, which, in order to make its use as easy-to-understand as possible, was called the Ever-Ready Sharp Pencil.
-Obviously, this mouthful was too much for most Japanese people and as a result the pencil was abbreviated to シャープペンシル.
+One of my favorite word origins has always been シャープペンシル (a mechanical pencil).
+In this case, the origin was the original pencil, which, in order to make its use as easy-to-understand as possible, was called the Ever-Ready Sharp Pencil (fancy!).
+Obviously, this mouthful was too much for most Japanese people and so the pencil was abbreviated to シャープペンシル.

-While the origins of サボる and シャープペンシル are well-documented, at other times the origin can be so obscure that researching it can feel like digging through fan theories of JRR Tolkien’s or George RR Martin’s novels.
-An example of this a few years ago was マンネリカップル (a couple stuck in a rut).
+While the origins of サボる and シャープペンシル are well-documented, elsewhere kana sources can be so obscure that researching it can feel like digging through Game of Thrones fan theories.
+An example of this is マンネリカップル (a couple stuck in a rut).

-The origin is very obscure as the most common story for its origin is that マンネリ is connected to the Italian word “manierismo.”
-This unusual word is familiar to art historians as it describes a period of art that (somewhat unfairly) is linked to repetition of what came before without the playfulness of previous periods… at least in the Japanese psyche.
-As a result マンネリ came to mean repetitious and eventually came to mean a rut.
+The most common story for its origin is that マンネリ is connected to the Italian word “manierismo.”
+This unusual word is familiar to art historians as it describes a period of art that (a bit unfairly) is linked to repetition of what came before without the playfulness of previous periods… at least according to the Japanese interpretation.
+Therefore マンネリ came to mean repetitious and eventually came to mean a rut.
+Harsh.